italyremote/italian-tax-calculator/README.md

 # italian-tax-calculator
-A simple calculator to estimate the tax due based on the Italian tax brackets (scaglioni), deductions (detrazioni), and pension contributions (INPS)
+A simple calculator to estimate the tax due based on the Italian tax brackets (scaglioni), deductions (detrazioni), and pension contributions (INPS).
+This assumes that pension contributions are done separately and at the current rate of 27.7%

 Usage: